saltastroops/data-archive-database/model.md

 Column | Description
 --- | ---
-id | internal id
+artifactId | internal id
-planeId | id of the Plane entry to which this artifact belongs artifactId | a UUID artifactName | name of the artifact path | file path productType | the primary product type of the artifact; for multi-part artifacts where the parts have different types, this is the primary type; for example, if an artifact has a science part and an auxiliary part, the artifact should have type science
+planeId | id of the Plane entry to which this artifact belongs artifactIdentifier | a UUID artifactName | name of the artifact path | file path productType | the primary product type of the artifact; for multi-part artifacts where the parts have different types, this is the primary type; for example, if an artifact has a science part and an auxiliary part, the artifact should have type science